Dexter cattle: Characteristics

-The cattle are small; heights at the withers for bulls are usually in the range 102±– cm, for cows about 5 cm less; the average weight of a cow is approximately 325 kg..
+The cattle are small; heights at the withers for bulls are usually in the range 102±– cm, for cows about 5 cm less; the average weight of a cow is approximately 325 kg.
 The coat is usually solid black, but may also be red or dun.
 The cattle were formerly always horned; in the twenty-first century some polled examples are seen, but the mechanism of introduction of this characteristic has not been identified.

 Some Dexter cattle carry a gene for chondrodysplasia (a semilethal gene), which is a form of dwarfism that results in shorter legs than unaffected cattle.
 Chondrodysplasia-affected Dexters are typically 6–8 in shorter in height than unaffected ones.
 Breeding two chondrodysplasia-affected Dexters together results in a 25% chance that the foetus can abort prematurely.
 A DNA test is available to test for the chondrodysplasia gene, using tail hairs from the animal.

 The aborted foetus is commonly called a bulldog, a stillborn calf that has a bulging head, compressed nose, protruding lower jaw, and swollen tongue, as well as extremely short limbs.
 The occurrence of bulldog foetuses is higher in calves born with a black coat than a red coat, because black coat colour is more common.
 Short-legged Dexter cattle are considered to be heterozygous, while bulldog foetuses are homozygous for chondrodysplasia genes.

 Dexters can also be affected with pulmonary hypoplasia with anasarca (PHA), which is an incomplete formation of the lungs with accumulation of a serum fluid in various parts of the tissue of the foetus.
 Unlike chondrodysplasia, which has many physical signs, PHA shows no outward signs and is only detectable through DNA testing.
 As with Chondrodysplasia, PHA-affected Dexters should not be bred together.

 Dexter cattle have short legs compared to other breeds; increased shortness is displayed from the knee to the fetlock.

-Dexter cattle are very hardy, efficient grazers and are able to thrive on poor land.
+The cattle industry highly values Dexter cattle as they are considered to be hardy, efficient grazers that are able to thrive on poor land.